fediverse-devnet/feditest/docs/plan/index.md

 * To add new test cases that can be run not only against their own app B, but also by other developers for configurations that do not involve app A at all.
-(Example: app A developer may discover that posts in the cyrillic alphabet get mangled in their app, so they define an extra test case for their own app; this test case should now also be usable by developers of other apps)
+(Example: app A developer may discover that posts they receive that contains content using the cyrillic alphabet get mangled in their app, so they define an extra test case for their own app;
+  this test case should now also be usable by developers of other apps)

 So we foresee a single Fediverse test suite that becomes a collaborative endeavor of many Fediverse developers, all of whom have an incentive to contribute to a single test suite